 The iPhone is one of the most popular smartphone ranges in the world and for good reason.
 Ever since Steve Jobs introduced the first ever iPhone back in 2007, Apple’s handsets have been synonymous with high quality, fast speeds and premium tech.
 And with every new iPhone that comes out, there are notable improvements to the software, the camera and the design to make each new handset more desirable than the next.

 So, if you’ve decided you want an iPhone of your own, it might be worth considering more than just the latest model.
 There are plenty of iPhone options out there, and all of them are sure to live up to expectations.
 And with the latest iPhone handsets, the range is more inclusive than ever with a variety of mid-range budget options available.

 Design: the iPhone is instantly recognisable anywhere, offering a simplified, cleaner look that was revolutionary when it first released, and still maintains that appeal.
 A range of colours as well as an endless line of officially licensed accessories like covers and cases have made it a popular fashion statement as well as an impressive piece of tech that appeals to the masses.

 Synchronicity: There’s a reason the term ‘Apple fanboy’ exists.
 Once you’ve made the switch to Apple, you may find it hard to go back.
-The iOS will sync with your other Apple products such as your mac, iPod or iPad so you can have all your files available on any device.
+The iOS will sync with your other Apple products such as your Mac, iPod or iPad so you can have all your files available on any device.
 Not to mention they all look pretty great together too.